Stomach Bloating After Eating Very Little: 10 Causes & When To Worry.

 According to the Rome Foundation of functional gastrointestinal diseases (ROME IV criteria), IBS is diagnosed by:

 - Abdominal pain or discomfort that occurs at least one day per week for the past 3 months:

 - The onset of pain must be associated with 2 of 3 of the below:

 1- Associated with Defecation: bowel movements result in relief (or worsening) of the pain.

 2- Associated with a change in stool form: stool becomes looser or more hard.

 3- Associated with a change in stool frequency: AKA diarrhea or constipation.

 Bloating with eating a very little amount of food is common with IBS patients.
 Associated bloating with abdominal pain, diarrhea, constipation is suggestive of IBS.

 IBS is a chronic condition with periods of flare-ups and remissions.
 Psychological stress and food intolerance are the two most commonly linked conditions to IBS.

 FODMAPs (Fermentable Oligo-, Di-, and Monosaccharides and polyols) are a group of short-chain carbohydrates and sugars.
 They are highly fermented, producing gas, bloating, and IBS symptoms.

 People with IBS experience marked improvements in their symptoms (including bloating) after cutting FODMAPs from their foods.
 Learn More.

-Learn how to suspect and diagnosed IBS in detail HERE.
+Learn how to suspect and diagnose IBS in detail HERE.